zeugma2099/MAPBOT/README.md

 ![figure3](Fig_3.png)

-This demonstrates the related neurosynth topics to
+This demonstrates the related neurosynth topics to specific clusters

 ![figure6](Fig_6.png)